 Beards are also quite acceptable among writers, scholars, architects and academics.
 They’re more common in institutes of higher learning than, say, early childhood education.
 A teacher who walks in with a big bushy beard might scare the little kiddos, but you never hear of tenured professors being hassled for having a beard.

 The best jobs for bearded guys are said to be in IT and computers, followed by engineers, cameramen and photographers.
 (Notice that these people all work behind the scenes, not out in front of the public.)
 I can confirm this.
 Working in computing is definitely beard-friendly for me.
 I always get favorable comments on my beard from colleagues.
 My boss also has a beard.
 There aren’t any beards here as big as mine, but many beards nonetheless.
-Plenty of hipsters with manbuns and tattoos, too!
+Plenty of hipsters with manbuns, piercings and tattoos, too.

-By the way, if you start your own company, then you can dress however you want.
+By the way, if you start your own company, then you can look however you want.
 Big bushy beards sure didn’t hurt the Duck Dynasty clan!
 Of course, their long hair and beards weren’t so much a fashion statement as a form of duck hunting camouflage.
 But their look became such an important part of their image, it was even in their contracts.

-Keep in mind that some people place beards in the same category as tattoos and piercings, so you may be quietly judged for your stylistic choices.
+Keep in mind that some people tend to place beards in the same category as tattoos and piercings, so you may be quietly judged for your stylistic choices.
 Other people are more tolerant, and what’s more, some people will even love your beard.
 Here’s to hoping you land a job with those people.